 It is the responsibility of the team coach, manager, or designated club nominee to accurately record details on the Serious Injury Report and e-mail or fax within 48 hours of the time of the incident to the ARU and their State Union.

-For more information on ARU Serious Injury Protocol & Report visit www.tryrugby.com.au/policies
+For more information and to submit a Serious Injury Report online visit www.rugby.com.au/seriousinjury.

 The retention and recruitment of members is critical for all Rugby clubs.
 A planned approach in addressing retention and recruitment is essential, and the following includes some excellent tips and tools to assist clubs in this important function.